Credible takeaways

 Personal loans typically have a fixed annual percentage rate (APR), which means your monthly payments won’t change over the life of the loan, making them a good choice for refinancing high-interest variable-rate credit card debt.

 Personal loans are usually unsecured and often have lower APRs than credit cards.
-Repayment terms typically range from one to seven years, depending on the lender, and loan amounts can range from under $1,000 to more than $100,000, depending on the lender, loan purpose, your credit profile, and income.
+Repayment terms typically range from one to seven years, depending on the lender, and loan amounts can range from $1,000 to $100,000 or more, depending on the lender, loan purpose, your credit profile, and income.
 You typically need good to excellent credit to qualify for a personal loan, especially if you’re aiming for a low rate, but there are some lenders who specialize in bad-credit personal loans.

 Prequalify to compare loans

 The quickest way to get a sense of what you can save with a personal loan is to prequalify with multiple lenders.
 Prequalification does not impact your credit score, nor is it an offer of credit.
-It can help you compare the APRs, amounts, and loan terms you may be eligible for from different lenders.
+It provides quotes that can help you compare the annual percentage rates (APR, which includes the interest rate and any upfront lender fees), loan amounts, and repayment terms you may be eligible for from different lenders.

 You can prequalify with most lenders on their websites, or you can use a personal loan marketplace to prequalify with multiple lenders at once.
 Note that once you formally apply, the lender will perform a hard credit check that could hurt your score temporarily.